Skip to content

 Note

-The debug variant should work out of the box with the template google-services.json file.
+The debug variant works out of the box with the template google-services.json file.
 However, Firebase features like authentication and Firestore won't be functional until you set up your own Firebase project.

 Prerequisites